-The American Association of People with Disabilities is a convener, connector, and catalyst for change, increasing the political and economic power of people with disabilities.
+The American Association of People with Disabilities works to increase the political and economic power of people with disabilities.

 Justin Dart, father of the ADA and one of the founders of AAPD, often called for solidarity among all who love justice and equality.
 The disability community is massive and incredibly diverse.
-As a convener, AAPD is a cross disability organization that builds trust and unity through open, honest conversations.
-When we stand in solidarity on any issue, we have the power to create lasting change.
+AAPD is a cross-disability organization that builds relationships, trust, and unity through convening open, honest conversations.

 Disability is a natural part of the human experience that influences all of us.
-As a connector, AAPD is a bridge that joins the disability community with our friends, adversaries, family, businesses, schools, and the community at large, amplifying a powerful voice for change.
+AAPD connects the disability community with allies, businesses, schools, and the community at large, amplifying a powerful voice for change.

-Like champions of justice before us have proven, seemingly underestimated actions lead to significant transformation.
-As a catalyst, AAPD is action-oriented, building chain reactions that increase the rate and speed of change.
-A small spark can ignite extraordinary results.
+Like champions of justice before us have proven, seemingly small actions lead to significant transformation.
+AAPD is an action-oriented catalyst for change, igniting sparks that ignite extraordinary results.